Teachers prepare to welcome students back to in-person learning

-With spring break wrapping up, Wichita Public Schools are preparing to welcome students back to in-person learning on Mon., March 29.
+WICHITA, Kan.
+(KSNW) – With spring break wrapping up, Wichita Public Schools are preparing to welcome students back to in-person learning on Monday.
 Starting this week, students who want to go back to the classroom five days a week can.

 “It’s kind of like the first day of school all over again because these are children that you’ve only seen through computer,” Atkinson, a North High language arts teacher and senior class sponsor said.